 - Although the above points seem more for business stakeholders, here is how UX designers can make a difference in the products of their client and their competitors.

 - The tone of voice applied terminology

 - Waiting times for any actions

 Add above the comparison in a spreadsheet so you get a consolidated view of all the competitors at once.
 Also, check out the online presence of each competition one by one, and do check your mobile version, unless it is out of your scope.
-Add screenshots with annotations in them, so they can be further used during stakeholder’s meet.
+Add screenshots with annotations in them, so they can be further used during stakeholder meetings.

 Writing competitive analysis:

-The analysis all depends on your projects and interest.
+The analysis all depends on your projects and interests.
 Some focus on usability and interaction design to expose the competitors.

 Competitive analysis is very much needed for all types of businesses.
 The business never remains the same, in these two articles, we have highlighted the examples of businesses that were at their peaks but failed as they denied the change occurring around them.
 We have also seen how a new product can be pitched against renowned competitors.
 A business is affected by its branding and the strategies of competitors, it is necessary to be vigilant about the strategies your competitors are applying against you and the new technologies that may affect your strategies.